carbon-language/carbon-lang/llvm/docs/LangRef.rst

-Poison values are similar to :ref:`undef values <undefvalues>`, however they also represent the fact that an instruction or constant expression which cannot evoke side effects has nevertheless detected a condition which results in undefined behavior.
+Poison values are similar to :ref:`undef values <undefvalues>`, however they also represent the fact that an instruction or constant expression that cannot evoke side effects has nevertheless detected a condition that results in undefined behavior.

 There is currently no way of representing a poison value in the IR; they only exist when produced by operations such as :ref:`add <i_add>` with